mattshine/nodejs-terraform/README.md

 ## Using Terraform
 To utilize this repository to create your environment, you'll need to have terraform installed already.
 Instructions can be found [here](https://learn.hashicorp.com/tutorials/terraform/install-cli).

+Initialize the module plugins and our cloud provider by running `terraform init` from the root level.

 We can check the expected configuration of the terraform run by invoking `terraform plan`, and if we are satisfied with the result, by running `terraform apply`.
 You will be prompted for confirmation.

 ## Networking